 Note: The military second count funding does not apply to virtual school students.
-However all virtual students are submitted on the MILT collection, see Virtual State Aid on page 39.

-KIDS data is collected on students with the MILT collection which closes on or about March 10th of each year.
+KIDS data is collected on students with the MILT collection which closes on or about March 10^{th} of each year.

 Age requirements for Preschool, Kindergarten and Grade 1 are the same as with the September count.